 Field of Study: Human Services

-A few schools offer graduate programs in human services.
-Graduate degrees take from two to five years after you finish your bachelor's degree.
+A few universities offer graduate programs in human services.
+A master's degree typically requires two years of study beyond a bachelor's degree.
+Doctoral (PhD) degree programs usually require two or more years of study beyond the master's degree.
 Most people with graduate degrees in human services become supervisors or administrators.